compatible_setVar

 why it matters

-This lemma is invoked by bp_step_sound to establish that each propagation step preserves compatibility with any satisfying assignment.
-It therefore supplies a key semantic invariant for the backpropagation procedure over CNF formulas with XOR constraints.
+This lemma is invoked inside bp_step_sound to establish that each backpropagation step preserves compatibility with any satisfying assignment of the CNF and XOR system.
+It therefore contributes to the semantic correctness argument for the entire propagation procedure on SAT instances with XOR constraints.

 Switch to Lean above to see the machine-checked source, dependencies, and usage graph.